muhammad-fiaz/portfolio/FEATURES.md

 - 📚 Offers easy access and reference for project documentation.

 **Article/Blog Showcase**
-- 📝 Presents insightful articles and blog posts by the developer.
+- 📝 Presents insightful articles and blog posts by the developer using medium and dev.to APIs.
 - 🌐 Offers valuable content and perspectives.

 ## Contributing